 “The sight of action is an incentive for action.
 When people can see into spaces from the street, their world is enlarged and made richer, there is more understanding, and there is the possibility for communication, learning” -Christopher Alexander, A… Continue Reading →

 I suspect that the “right” learning tool is specific to each person, but here are some learning resources I’ve found helpful.
-Photography: There’s a great series of courses on Coursera from Michigan State University.
-They’re intelligent, interesting, and complete enough… Continue Reading →
+There’s no specific course or printed material on playscale (1/6 scale) dollhouses and miniatures, but many books on miniatures… Continue Reading →

 When I first told Camellia I was giving her a bluebird as a companion, she laughed.
 Warmly and sweetly, of course, with her air of sadness, but still, a laugh.
 I’m not sure what I was thinking.
 Maybe of Snow… Continue Reading →